 Families can get a list of donor names from Michelle.
 Families will also receive a spreadsheet of donors/disbursements for their records when the adoption is complete (starting spring 2013).

 No. Sorry, we are only able to give donor names out to families in the process of adopting.
 Donor confidentiality is strictly honored.
 However, Michelle can verify that the winner of your fundraiser did in fact make a donation, if you’d like.

 Yes!
 Please contact Michelle if you would like your donation (or all future donations) to be anonymous.

-You are welcome to speak with our Executive Director, Andrea Roberts, with any questions you may have.
+You are welcome to speak with our Executive Director, Michelle Zoromski, with any questions you may have.